rauletepawa/Species_Distribution_Modeling/readme.md

 ![assamblage-points-norway](Images/assamblage-points-norway-1991-2020.png)

 #### Climatic Dataset
-The climatic dataset is composed by a total of 59.074 plant assemblages collected from 1991 until 2018.
-For each vegetation plot coordinates (location) I extracted a 11 channels (variables) 32x32 climatic map at 1km resolution (1 pixel corresponds to 1km).
+The climatic dataset is composed by a total of **59.074**plant assemblages collected from **1991 until 2018**.
+For each vegetation plot coordinates (location) I extracted a 10 channels (variables) 32x32 climatic map at 1km resolution (1 pixel corresponds to 1km).
 This climatic dataset construction can be followed in the [Build CNN dataset](https://github.com/rauletepawa/Species_Distribution_Modeling/blob/main/code/Build_CNN_dataset.ipynb) script.

 We also transformed the plant assamblages into binary presence/absence vectors with the [filtering species script](http://localhost:8888/notebooks/Projects/GitHub/Species_Distribution_Modeling/code/filtering_species.ipynb)